haxtheweb/edtechjoker/draft-outline.md

 - Playing with and deploying example from a previous IST class

 ## Activity to get some base concepts
 - EVERYONE.
-Make a new repo https://github.com/btopro/ist-vercel-demo
+Make a new repo off of https://github.com/btopro/ist-vercel-demo
+- Deploy to vercel
+- While that's happening, git clone it to your computer
+- run `npm install` then `npm start` then open another terminal and run `vercel dev`
+- Some parts won't work, some will (That's fine, it's to have a copy for the time being). it's more important to have something to trace and see the flow of information

 ## In between class
 - Keeping up with industry arguments: https://eisenbergeffect.medium.com/about-web-components-7b2a3ed67a78
 - Why people keep writing long artitcles like this is bc of statements like this are rampant https://twitter.com/dannymoerkerke/status/1635387397105139713
-- Watch this video to understand the concept with a different example: https://www.youtube.com/watch?v=tgZKpJhQ7os
+- Watch this video to understand what's going on here but with a different example from scratch: https://www.youtube.com/watch?v=tgZKpJhQ7os
 - We are building the front end to be more robust than this example but the same concepts apply
   - Front end asks for data or user has input
   - `fetch` hits vercel `/api` and processes information